AP source: Trump plans lawsuit against Facebook, Twitter

-WASHINGTON (AP) — Former President Donald Trump is expected to announce a class-action lawsuit Wednesday against three of the country’s biggest tech companies: Facebook, Twitter and Google.
+WASHINGTON (AP) — Former President Donald Trump is planning to announce a lawsuit Wednesday against three of the country’s biggest tech companies: Facebook, Twitter and Google.

-Trump will serve as the lead plaintiff in the suit, claiming he has been wrongfully censored by the companies, according to a person familiar with the action.
+Trump will serve as the lead plaintiff in the class-action suit, claiming he has been wrongfully censored by the companies, according to a person familiar with the action.
 The person spoke on condition of anonymity to share details ahead of the announcement.

 Trump was suspended from Twitter and Facebook after his followers stormed the Capitol building on Jan.
-6, with the companies citing concerns that he would incite further violence.
+The companies cited concerns that he would incite further violence.
 Currently, he can no longer post on either platform.

 Nonetheless, Trump has continued to spread lies about the 2020 election, baselessly claiming that he won, even though state and local election officials, his own attorney general and numerous judges, including some he appointed, have said there is no evidence of the mass voter fraud he alleges.